YonatanKof/wwape-next/content/post/my-svg.md

 ```

-## Basic Use
+## Live Example

-::BtnExample
+Here are a few icons of my *Icon System* to play around with

+::IconExample
 ::

-Here are a few icons of my *Icon System* to play around with:

-I can have them inline

-and can easily change their size and color

-## The Nuxt Setup
+## Nuxt Setup

 FYI, when placing a component in a sub-folder in the components folder, it derive the name form the folder name + the file name.
 So these 3 will be `IconCool`, `IconCooler` and `ExtraCool`